apify/super-scraper/README.md

 ### Custom extraction rules

-Using ScrapingBee's `extract_rules` parameter, you can specify a set of rules to extract specific data from the target webpages.
-There are two ways how to create an extraction rule: with shortened options or with full options.
+Using ScrapingBee's `extract_rules` parameter, you can specify a set of rules to extract specific data from the target web pages.
+You can create an extraction rule in one of two ways: with shortened options, or with full options.

 #### Shortened options